Klonoscopy/gorps.world/docs/wiki/storyprogression.md

 ::: danger SPOILERS AHEAD
-From this point forward, the game will help you progress in the story by supplying you with clues and coded messages through the chat.
-This page may act as a guide if you need more thorough explanations on how to proceed in Gorp's World.
+From this point forward, the mod will support you with clues and coded messages in-game via chat messages.
+This page serves as a guide for  more thorough explanations on how to proceed in Gorp's World.
 :::

+# Story Progression

+## Permission Gorped